Yesterday I had the pleasure of attending a Food Bloggers Los Angeles meetup, hosted by Two Broads Abroad. It’s always a casual affair, in which local

 It’s funny, with all the cookbooks we have in our kitchen, that’s the one I go to most often.
 And if you scan through many of my posts, you’ll probably notice that there are a lot of “Thanks, Mom!” parentheticals peppered throughout.
 When I pause to think about how much I know in the kitchen, a heck of a lot of it came from her.

-So, thank you mom, for teaching me so much, for your inspiration and guidance, and for your Rule-of-Three.* Also, for this dead-simple bean salad recipe, which takes about five minutes to make.
+So, thank you mom, for teaching me so much, for your inspiration and guidance, and for your Rule-of-Three.* Also, for this super-simple four bean salad recipe, which takes just about four minutes to make.
 I love you.

 - Open all the cans and empty the beans into a colander.
 Rinse.